htwest/TLS-Society-Database/README.md

 ###### Front End

-- Build out Form validation for Registration Process

-- Submit user info to "applicants" and Institute info to "pending"
+- Submit user info to "applicants" and Institutes info to "pending"

 ###### Back End